MaximeMRF/v7-docs/content/start/introduction.md

 # Introduction

 AdonisJS is a **backend-first, type-safe framework** for building web applications with Node.js and TypeScript.
-It provides the core building blocks for writing and maintaining complete backends, eliminating the need for third-party services to handle common features such as authentication, file uploads, caching, and rate limiting.
+It provides the core building blocks for writing and maintaining complete backends, eliminating the need for third-party services to handle **common features such as authentication, file uploads, caching, and rate limiting**.

 Each AdonisJS application is written in TypeScript, runs in ESM mode, and offers end-to-end type safety across the entire stack.